An inverse theorem on sets with rich additive structure modulo primes: Introduction

 \section{Introduction}

 Many problems in analytic number theory boil down to bounding the size of a set (both from above and from below) contained in a certain set of residue classes mod $p$ for various sets of primes $p$; and then sieve methods are the primary tools for doing so.
 However, there are also many questions that require solving an {\it inverse} problem.
-That is, if we let $S \subseteq [N]$ be the maximal set of integers in this interval where the residue classes mod $p$ occupied by $S$ have some particular pattern, what can one say about the {\it structure} of the set $S$ beyond just its size?
-Before we can discuss results from the literature, as well as state our main theorems, we need to introduce the following notation: if $A$ is a set of integers, then for an integer $m$, we let $A_m$ denote the image of $A$ under the canonical homomorphism $\varphi: {\mathbb Z} \to {\mathbb Z}_m$, where ${\mathbb Z}_m$ is shorthand for ${\mathbb Z}/m{\mathbb Z}$.
-Throughout the paper, $p$ denotes a prime.
-Given an integer $n$, a prime $p$, and a subset $R\subseteq \Z_p$, we write $n \in R \pmod p$ to mean $n \equiv x \pmod p$ for some $x\in R$.
+That is, if we let $S \subseteq [N]$ be a maximal set of integers in this interval where the residue classes mod $p$ occupied by $S$ have some particular pattern for many primes $p$, what can one say about the {\it structure} of the set $S$ beyond just its size?
+Rather than fully addressing this question, many results in the literature~\cite{green, helfgott, S15, shao, walsh1,walsh2} attempt to establish the following dichotomy:

+While some progress has been made, in most cases, such a dichotomy has not been confirmed; see, for example, the conjectures stated in \cite[Conjecture 1.3]{S15} and \cite[Conjecture 1.7]{green}.